You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 1. Spammy Links And Link Farms

-These link farms generally use the same keywords and anchor text and are filled with low-quality links and content.
+These link farms generally use the exact keywords and anchor text and are filled with low-quality links and content.

 The negative SEO spammers will often do whatever is in their power to create low-quality links and content that will make your website links seem poor.
 This, in turn, causes your website ranking to drop as it often gets flagged for penalties.